Finding Affordable Child Care

 The bottom line

-During such a stressful time of a young parent’s life, it’s easy to lose sight of what really matters.
+During such a stressful time in a young parent’s life, it’s easy to lose sight of what really matters.

 Maureen Hams, the community services director of a community action agency that also houses the ChildCare Aware program, shares, “Child care can be seen as such a burden, but it can also be seen as an investment in your child and your future.
 Making the childcare payment is not always easy and can be a challenge for many parents and guardians.
 But think about it as a short-term investment in your child and your family.
 Quality child care keeps children safe and healthy and helps children develop the skills they will need for success.”